NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Optional: Click Show/Hide Brands/Models Tab and hide all the brands you have never seen before.

+##### OUI Manager #####

+Add the first 6 hex values of your phones MAC address if not already there.

 ##### OSS Endpoint Device List #####

 Automatically add devices.

-Click Search on Serach or new devices in netmask xxx.xxx.xxx.xxx/24 whatever IP range you have.
+Click Search on Serach or new devices in netmask 10.0.5.254/24 whatever IP range you have check use nmap.

 ```
- Search Search for new devices in netmask  192.168.1.108/24 X (Use NMAP)
+ Search Search for new devices in netmask: 10.0.5.254/24 X(Use NMAP)
 ```

 Now you should see your phone sets listed under "Unmanaged Extensions".